lubuntu-team/manual/source/4/4.2/muon.rst

 To check for updates in muon press :kbd:`Control + R` or the gear button with an arrow or :menuselection:`Edit --> Check for Updates`.
 To actually update and install these upgrades fully press the :guilabel:`Full Upgrade` button or :menuselection:`Edit --> Full Upgrade` and then press the :guilabel:`Apply Changes` button.

-If you want to save all of your packages on a text file you can :menuselection:`File --> Save Download Pakcage List`.
+If you want to save all of your packages on a text file you can :menuselection:`File --> Save Package Download List`.

 On the bottom of muon package manager there is a toolbar that states how many packages are :guilabel:`available`, :guilabel:`installed`, and :guilabel:`upgradeable`.